EST.

 Film screening and Q&A | Living Sanctuaries: The Buddhist Monasteries of Zanskar

-NOTE: All hybrid/online events will be recorded.
-Typically, the recordings are available within 24 hours after the live session ends and can be accessed through your user account upon login.
-In-person attendees will also have access to the online links and recordings.
+NOTE: Our hybrid and online events are usually recorded (unless noted otherwise).
+Recordings are typically available within 24 hours after the live session and can be accessed through your user account once you log in.
+In-person attendees will also receive access to the online links and recordings.

 Living Sanctuaries follows Studio Nyandak—an architecture and engineering firm based in New York City and Dharamshala—as they undertake a research expedition to document these structures and engage with the people who sustain them.